How many people are normally involved in a root cause analysis investigation?

 Three primary factors affect the amount of time one needs to complete an investigation.
 First, the magnitude of the problem under investigation affects investigation scope.
 Also, the skills of the investigator and the timeline for investigation completion influence this value.
 The worst case scenario would involve a person with poor investigation skills who wants to solve a big problem in a short amount of time.

-Most importantly, you have to consider the amount of investigation resources available in a given period of time in order to effectively answer this question.
-For example, it may take 40 man-hours to complete an investigation.
-If the investigation team can only devote a total of ten hours a week to the investigation effort, it will take 4 weeks to complete the investigation, if they use this time wisely.
+Most importantly, you must consider the amount of investigation resources available in a given period of time in order to effectively answer this question.
+For example, it may take 40 people-hours to complete an investigation.
+If the investigation team can only devote a total of ten hours a week to the investigation effort, it will take 4 weeks to complete the investigation.
+That is, if they use this time wisely.

 Who should you involve in an investigation (level of organization)?